Adult Care Homes in St Petersburg, FL

 • Rest Homes

-In Florida they are called Adult Family Care Homes.
-Residents may receive 24-hour care in a single-family environment.
-These adult care homes look like single family homes in residential neighborhoods, and the residences are licensed to house a smaller number of adults as opposed to larger assisted living communities.
+Adult Family Homes look like single family homes in residential neighborhoods, and the residences are licensed to house a smaller number of adults as opposed to larger assisted living communities.
 The provider must own and live in the home where they are licensed to provide care and housing.
 The licensing of adult family care homes in the state of Florida is overseen by The Agency for HealthCare Administration.
 There are specific courses required to be eligible for a license and opening of a care facility.
 Each adult care home operator may employ additional caregivers to support the care of residents.
 And for safety, operators and staff must participate in on-going training.
 Staff must have hands-on experience providing care for the population they intend to serve, as well as on-going training.
 All the staff training must be documented and accounted for.
 They make ideal homes for loved ones who require individualized care while allowing residents the preferences and choices to honor their independence.

 Pricing and How to Pay for Adult Care Homes